 The Staples research shows that people want to be happy at work – 89% of the 7,000 surveyed said they sought fulfilment at work.
 But organisations aren’t providing a platform for the sort of productivity that employees need to get that fulfilment.

 According to Professor Sir Cary Cooper, the academic at Manchester Business School who conducted the Staples research, a big part of improving productivity, and increasing job satisfaction, is having the right equipment.

 And a survey by Dell and Intel suggests that your staff could be ready to leave if they don’t get this equipment: nearly half (42%) of the millennials surveyed said they’re prepared to quit their job if the tools they’re given to do their jobs are not up to their standards.

 Possibly the first thing business leaders will think of in response to these results is the cost of upgrading their equipment, but consider this: according to research from Oxford Economics, it can cost a business as much as £30,000 to replace an employee.
 The higher the value and experience of an employee commonly comes with a higher price of recruitment.

 Furthermore, with it being harder than ever for organisations to find people with the right skills, replacing outgoing staff could end up costing more than £30,000 if there’s a delay in hiring a replacement, impacting productivity.

 If only there was a way of upgrading equipment, helping to retain current staff and attract new talent, without having to pay for it upfront and outright…

 To learn more about the business implications of failing to upgrade equipment, read our full white paper on the subject.
-Alternatively, if you’re ready to discuss your business finance options, give us a call on 01827 302 066 or request a callback using the form here.
+Alternatively, if you’re ready to discuss your business finance options, give us a call on 01827 302 066 or get in touch using the form here.